-The Sunstone from Oregon has long been associated with Tiffany & Co, who were rumored to have bought up several claims in the late 1800s with the intention of marketing the stone as “The Plush Diamond”.
+The Sunstone from Oregon has long been associated with Tiffany & Co, who were rumoured to have bought up several claims in the late 1800s with the intention of marketing the stone as “The Plush Diamond”.
 There are disputes as to when Tiffany gave these mines up.
 Some prominent veteran Sunstone miners claim that the company held these sites right up until the 1950s.
 The general consensus is that Tiffany found it difficult to maintain a mining claim from New York.
-It is easy to see what captivated the Fifth Avenue jewelry giant when presented with fine grade Oregon Sunstone.
+It is easy to see what captivated the Fifth Avenue jewellery giant when presented with fine grade Oregon Sunstone.
 The gem is infused with microscopic copper platelets; they twinkle and dance in the light as they are miraculously suspended within the crystal’s structure like Diamonds on a string.

 Discover Oregon Sunstone